Sorensen v. Sorensen

 The plaintiff, an unemancipated minor, brought this action by her mother and next friend, Linda Sorensen, to recover for personal injuries 1 sustained by the plaintiff in a collision between an automobile operated by her father, the defendant Paul Sorensen (the father), and an automobile driven by one Marlene Norton.
 The plaintiff's amended declaration contained, inter alia, two counts alleging, respectively, the negligence and gross negligence of the father.
 After the filing of an amended answer and the plaintiff's amended replication, the trial judge allowed the defendant's motion for entry of judgment on the pleadings.
 2 This court on its own motion transferred the plaintiff's appeal from the Appeals Court pursuant to G.L. c.
 211A, § 10(A).

 This appeal requires us to consider whether an unemancipated minor may recover in an action against a parent for injuries allegedly caused by the negligence or gross negligence of the parent in the operation of an insured motor vehicle.
 In Luster v.
 Luster, 299 Mass.
 480, 13 N.E.2d 438 (1938), and Oliveria v.
 Oliveria, 305 Mass.
 297, 25 N.E.2d 766 (1940), we held that, in the circumstances of those cases, suits between parent and child for negligence were barred by public policy.
-The plaintiff asks that we ree xamine the principles underlying those holdings 'in light of today's 'contemporary conditions and concepts of fairness. '' She argues that such principles no longer support parental immunity in automobile negligence actions and urges that we abrogate the doctrine of parental immunity to the extent necessary to permit her action.
+The plaintiff asks that we ree xamine the principles underlying those holdings ' ' She argues that such principles no longer support parental immunity in automobile negligence actions and urges that we abrogate the doctrine of parental immunity to the extent necessary to permit her action.
 She contends further that the undisputed existence of liability insurance coverage in the instant case should justify an exception to the general rule of parental immunity.
 3 In this respect, she emphasizes that the respective ad damnums in the counts of the amended declaration relating to the father do not exceed the father's insurance coverage and asserts that, as a result, the insurance company is the true party defendant hefe.
 4 We believe that an absolute parental immunity to actions in neglience is not consistent with contemporary conditions and is no longer required by the necessities of modern family life.
 Accordingly, we hold that in a tort action for negligence (a) arising from an automobile accident and (b) brought by an unemancipated minor child against a parent, the doctrine of parental immunity is abrogated to the extent of the parent's automobile liability insurance coverage.
 Luster and Oliveria are overruled to the extent that they are inconsistent with the result reached here.

 The doctrine of parental immunity in tort is apparently a creature of relatively modern American jurisprudence.
 The early English common law authorities are 'meager, conflicting, and obscure.'
 McCurdy, Torts Between Persons in Domestic Relation, 43 Harv.L.Rev.
 1030, 1059 (1930).
 Careful research has disclosed no early decisions involving personal injury actions between parent and child (see Luster v.
 Luster, 299 Mass.
 480, 482, 13 N.E.2d 438 (1938); Gibson v.
 Gibson, 3 Cal.3d 914, 916, 92 Cal.Rptr.
 288, 479 P.2d 648 (1971); Badigian v.
 Badigian, 9 N.Y.2d 472, 475, 215 N.Y.S.2d 35, 174 N.E.2d 718 (1961) (Fuld, J., dissenting); W. L. Prosser, Torts § 122 (4th ed.
 1971)).
 However, the English and American common law has long permitted actions between parent and minor child for matters of contract and property.
 McCurdy, supra at 1057--1058.
 Comment, Tort Actions Between Members of the Family--Husband & Wife--Parent & Child, 26 Mo.L.Rev.
 152, 180 (1961).
 See Petersen v.
 City & County of Honolulu, 51 Hawaii 484, 487, 462 P.2d 1007 (1969); Dunlap v.
 Dunlap, 84 N.H.
 352, 353--354, 150 A. 905 (1930); Goller v.
 White, 20 Wis.2d 402, 410, 122 N.W.2d 193 (1963).
 Dean Prosser has concluded 'that there is no good reason to think that the English law would not permit actions for personal torts as well, subject always to the parent's privilege to enforce reasonable discipline against the child . . .' (footnotes omitted).
 Prosser, supra at § 122.
 Others have put the matter more positively: 'Nothing in the English common law precluded an action by a minor who had been wronged by his parent.'
 Hastings v.
 Hastings, 33 N.J.
 247, 255, 163 A.2d 147, 152 (1960) (Jacobs, J., dissenting).
 Accord, Hebel v.
 Hebel, 435 P.2d 8, 10 (Alas.1967); Badigian v.
 Badigian, supra; 1 F. Harper & F. James, Torts § 8.11 (1956).